 Example:

-Priority helps you figure out where to start.
+Priority helps you decide where to start.

 Most often: